dullroar/ten-steps-to-linux-survival/Step07.md

 this text's goals).
 Once logged in, you will be presented with a command prompt to the remote system.

-You can also use the `SSH` protocol to securely transfer files between systems with the [`scp`](http://linux.die.net/man/1/scp) command.
+You can also use the `SSH` protocol to *securely copy* files between systems with the [`scp`](http://linux.die.net/man/1/scp) command.
 It works like this for a recursive directory copy:
 \drnet{scp}